jameshughes89/cs102/src/site/assignments/maze-solver/maze-solver.rst

 Part 3 --- Complete ``DfsMazeSolver``
 =====================================

-It is in the ``DfsMazeSolver``\'s ``solve`` method where the magic happens.
-We're going to be doing a *Depth First Search* (DFS).
+It is in the ``DfsMazeSolver`` object's ``solve`` method where the magic happens.
+This assignment requires a *Depth First Search* (DFS).

-Knowing the stack's LIFO property, it's great for keeping track of where we are and how we got there.
+Given the stack's LIFO property, it's great for keeping track of where we are and how we got there.
 If we ever want to backtrack, we simply pop things off the stack until we rewind to where we want --- think undo, or the back button on a browser.
-In other words, we will be making use of an ``Stack`` of ``Cell`` objects (``Stack<Cell>``) for our DFS --- we go as deep as we can down a path until we find the end, or we find a dead end need to backtrack.
+In other words, we will be making use of an ``Stack`` of ``Cell`` objects (``Stack<Cell>``) for our DFS --- we go as deep as we can down a path until we find the end, or we find a dead end and need to backtrack.

 The general idea is this